leejoramo/UUCGV/UUCGV ByLaws.md

     3. assure the good management and stewardship of entrusted properties and resources
     4. identify problems related to the space rental or owned property and make recommendations to the Board
     5. shall be responsible for the maintenance and repair of any other real property or major equipment and furniture which the Congregation may own or acquire

+2. **Personnel Team:** The Personnel Team shall be composed of three Voting Members.
+The Personnel Team shall report to the Board and perform the following functions subject to Board approval

+	1. create and update job descriptions for all paid positions as needed,
+	2. conduct personnel search and interviewing of candidates in coordination with appropriate committees,
+	3. make hiring recommendations to the Board, for Board action and/or approval,
+	4. develop personnel policies and procedures,
+	5. draft contracts and working agreements.
+	6. develop an evaluation tool for each position,
+	7. conduct periodic evaluations (annually at a minimum) and
+	8. select a Web Editor to troubleshoot website or computer difficulties, and assist administrator in keeping website current

+3. **Long Range Planning Team:** The Long Range Planning Team shall develop a long range plan in keeping with the UUCGV Vision Statement.

+## Article X: ADMINISTRATOR

+The Administrator shall be responsible for:

+1. maintaining the Church Membership Database.
+2. assist membership committee in maintaining membership list
+3. remind board to submit current church information to UUA and MDD in December of each year
+4. assist Church webmaster in keeping church website current
+5. producing weekly Order of Service
+6. producing the Newsletter
+7. maintaining a planning calendar of all church events and coordinating building use with rental facility
+8. preparing mailings for Board of Trustees
+9. performing other office duties as required.

+## Article XI: DIRECTOR OF RELIGIOUS EDUCATION (DRE)

+The DRE is hired by the Board with recommendation from the Personnel Team.

+### Section A: Qualifications

+1. **Education:** Possession of or seeking a degree in education, child development, or child psychology is preferred; however, equivalent experience will be considered.

+2. **Experience:** Experience working with children and adults in an organizational setting or directing programs involving children.

+### Section B: Supervision

+The DRE is supervised by the Minister in conjunction with the Personnel Team, and is responsible to the Board of Trustees.

+### Section C: Professional Development

+Attend training (Renaissance Modules) and encourage teachers and parents to attend RE workshops at district and national levels.
+Encouraged to become member of Liberal Religious Educators Association (LREDA).